stlbnmaria/xhec-mlops-project-student/README.md

 You can download the dataset on the [Kaggle page](https://www.kaggle.com/datasets/rodolfomendes/abalone-dataset).

+Note that we add a column "age" to the dataset which corresponds to the number of rings plus 1.5 and predict this age as detailed in the kaggle link above.

 ## Setup

 Use a virtual environment to install the dependencies of the project: